04 May Getting along with home practice (part three) Bandhas

 The Bandhas seem like quite overt or rigorous actions and just about every student I’ve ever met has struggled with the idea of applying them to the entire practice.
 In reality, the Bandhas are far subtler than most of us realize.

 Before I go on, it might help to remind ourselves that many elements of practice arise spontaneously from one another.
 To a certain extent this is true for the breath and the Bandhas.
-You may have noticed that in the previous paragraph I wrote that Bandhas are applied to the breath.
-They are also inherent in the breath.
+They are applied to the breath but they are also inherent in the breath.
 If breath is slow and controlled enough, Mula and Uddiyana Bandhas will engage themselves naturally as we inhale and exhale.
 What we do when we deliberately pull up our roots and pull in our navels is enhance this process.

 To experience the difference between spontaneous and enhanced Bandhas you can try these simple, seated exercises.